 However, patients suffering from periodontitis, a more advanced form of gum disease, may need surgical intervention to assist in restoring their dentition to a state of good health.

 We also provide cosmetic periodontal services to improve the appearance of your smile, including gum grafting to restore receding gums and crown lengthening (gum lift) to improve a “gummy smile”.

 Just like your teeth need regular evaluation to avoid tooth decay, your gums need routine care to help prevent gum disease.
-Dr. Roy Eskow and Dr. Adam Eskow are periodontists, specializing in gum health and implant dentistry.
+Drs.
+Yousefi and Eskow are periodontists and specialize in gum health and implant dentistry.
 A periodontal evaluation is a comprehensive look at the gums and their relationship with the rest of the mouth.

-Tissue Regeneration Another option for improving receding gums is tissue regeneration.
-This involves using membranes, bone grafts and/or tissue-stimulating proteins to regenerate bone and tissue.
+Tissue Regeneration: Another option for improving receding gums is tissue regeneration.
+This involves using membranes, bone grafts, and/or tissue-stimulating proteins to regenerate bone and tissue.

-Dental crown lengthening, also known as a gum lift, is a periodontal treatment used to enhance the appearance of a gummy smile and correct an uneven smile.
+Dental Crown Lengthening: Dental crown lengthening, also known as a gum lift, is a periodontal treatment used to enhance the appearance of a gummy smile and correct an uneven smile.

 Other Periodontal Treatments

 Replacing teeth in the upper jaw is often a challenge because of the amount of bone and proximity of the sinus cavity.
-If you have lost bone in this area because of missing teeth, gum disease or other reasons, a sinus lift may be needed to support a dental implant or other restoration.
+If you have lost bone in this area because of missing teeth, gum disease, or other reasons, a sinus lift may be needed to support a dental implant or other restoration.